High School Programs

 Ecological and Biological Programs

-The People Vs Wildlife - What happened to Iowa's wildlife and the habitat they once called home?
+- People vs Wildlife - What happened to Iowa's wildlife and the habitat they once called home?
 Where did they go and will they ever return?
 Students will learn the history of Iowa's wildlife and habitats and what the future may hold for both.

 Iowa History and Cultural Programs

-Animals of Iowa – What animals used to live in Iowa?
+- Animals of Iowa – What animals used to live in Iowa?
 What happened to them and where did they go.
-Students will find out the answers to theses questions as we discuss the history of Iowa's land and how it affected the wildlife.
+Students will find out the answers to these questions as we discuss the history of Iowa's land and how it affected the wildlife.

-Landforms - What's an ice age and what causes it?
+- Landforms - What's an ice age and what causes it?
 What's a glacier and where did it come from?
 Students will learn the effects of erosion and glaciers and how those forces sculpted Iowa's landscape.
-Terms such as morians, eskers, and drumlins will also be discussed.
+Terms such as moraines, eskers, and drumlins will also be discussed.

 Outdoor Recreation & Field Trips

-Ice Fishing - Students will learn the basics of ice fishing and ice safety.
+- Ice Fishing - Students will learn the basics of ice fishing and ice safety.
 Participants will get hands on experience.
-We'll provide the poles, you provide the bait.
+We'll provide the fishing poles, you provide the bait.